 We are going to delve into the study that looks at the effects of combining Schroth and Pilates exercises on adolescents with idiopathic scoliosis.
-The study went on for 24 weeks, and the results showed some fantastic improvements!
+The study lasted 24 weeks, and the results showed significant improvements.
 Let’s find out what these exercises did.

 Adolescent idiopathic scoliosis (AIS) is a unique journey for young individuals, marked by the sideways curvature of the spine.
 AIS is characterized by a side-to-side curvature of the spine.
 It usually develops during the adolescent growth spurt, which often occurs just before puberty.
 The term “idiopathic” indicates we do not know the cause of the scoliosis, but it seems to have both genetic and environmental factors and it tends to affect more females than males.
 AIS can affect both physical and emotional aspects of a teenager’s life.

-What makes Schroth’s exercises stand out?
-The Schroth Method is a 3-dimensional treatment approach designed to halt curve progression, alleviate pain, and enhance postural appearance for both adolescents and adults with scoliosis.
-(Note: Although this research study focused on adolescents, the Schroth method and Pilates are popular for adults of all ages as well.)
-Schroth exercises work the body in a 3-dimensional plane—forward, backward, and side to side.
-This is unlike traditional exercises that operate in a single plane.
-These exercises specifically target the back and front sides of the scoliotic spine.
+So, what makes Schroth’s exercises stand out?
+To begin with, the Schroth Method is a 3-dimensional treatment approach designed to halt curve progression, reduce pain, and improve postural appearance for both adolescents and adults with scoliosis.
+Moreover, although this research study focused on adolescents, the Schroth Method and Pilates are also popular choices for adults of all ages.

 • Improvement of 3D Trunk Shape and Global Posture: Addressing the three-dimensional nature of scoliosis, Schroth exercises strive for a balanced and aligned trunk.